pmd/pmd/docs/pages/pmd/userdocs/extending/writing_xpath_rules.md

 The default has always been version 1.0.

-As of PMD version 6.13.0, XPath versions 1.0 and the 1.0 compatibility mode are deprecated.
+**As of PMD version 6.13.0, XPath versions 1.0 and the 1.0 compatibility mode are deprecated**.
 XPath 2.0 is superior in many ways, for example for its support for type checking, sequence values, or quantified expressions.
 For a detailed but approachable review of the features of XPath 2.0 and above, see [the Saxon documentation](https://www.saxonica.com/documentation/index.html#!expressions).

 It is recommended that you migrate to 2.0 before 7.0.0, but we expect to be able to provide an automatic migration tool when releasing 7.0.0.
 The